 by Katerina NikolovaTuesday, March 14, 2017

 I’m always on the hunt for new possibilities to write a story or read one for that matter.
 I take it upon myself to spread innovative ideas as they inspire me and give me the ambition to continue ahead with my goals.
-I am always seeking for the “great perhaps” in this world and this philosophy is always leading me to new adventures that I love turning into written stories.Read more at katerinanikolova.com
+I am always seeking for the “great perhaps” in this world and this philosophy is always leading me to new adventures that I love turning into digital stories.Read more at katerinanikolova.com